zapateros/Synacor-Challenge/README.md

   }
 }
 ```
 The reason I use this function is because values of *lbe* larger than 32767 are read as either the value of a register or the number of the register itself.
-Instead of changing the complete vector to the relevant values, I just take the values from index i to i + 3, as these include the relevant values, used in all Opcodes.
+Instead of changing the complete vector to the relevant values every time, I just take the values from index i to i + 3, as these include the relevant values, used in all Opcodes.
 It makes the code a little bit less readable, but increases the performance quite a bit.
 The function creates a vector *reg_nums*, where, - if present - the register number is stored, and a vector *reg_vals*, where the actual value of the relevant register is stored.
 For example: if ```rel_lbe = c(12, 39, 32769, 30)```, then ```reg_nums = c(12, 39, 2, 30)``` and ```reg_vals = c(12, 39, 1000, 30)``` if the second register contains the value 1000.
 Now the Opcode uses either *reg_vals* or *reg_nums* for its instruction, depending on what action to take of course.

 ## Chapter 3: The structure